The Projects and Construction Review: Belgium

 i Licensing, social dumping and work permits

-Posted workers are EU citizens who have an employment contract in their home country and are temporarily posted to a host EU country by their employer when their employer provides a certain service, for example, if a Bulgarian construction company builds a house in France.
+Posted workers are EU citizens who have an employment contract in their home country and are temporarily posted to a host EU country by their employer when their employer provides a certain service (e.g., if a Bulgarian construction company builds a house in France).
 Belgium is one of the countries where the number of posted workers is highest.

-A number of safeguards are in place to protect the social rights of posted workers, according to the Posting of Workers Directive (Directive 96/71/EC), adopted in 1996 and in force since December 1999.
-On 21 June 2018, the Directive amending the Posted Workers Directive was adopted by the EU.
-Member States have two years to implement the revised Posted Workers Directive.
+A number of safeguards are in place to protect the social rights of posted workers, according to the Posting of Workers Directive 96/71/EC, adopted in 1996 and in force since December 1999.
+On 21 June 2018, the Directive amending the Posted Workers Directive was adopted by the European Union, which came into force in Belgium on 30 July 2020 through the Act of 12 June 2020 on posted workers.
 Posted workers are subject to the host country's laws, regulations or administrative provisions concerning:

 - minimum rates of pay (i.e., minimum wage), including overtime rates;